oscarotero/semantic-html/html/page.md

 ## `viewport` config

 - Make the web responsive, so it can ve viewed in a smartphone allowing zoom.

+## `text-scale` config

+- To make the text respect the user's text size preference.
+[More info](https://matuzo.at/blog/2026/text-scaling-meta-tag).

 ## `title` element